tychart/HashMap-Lab/README.md

 ## File 4 - Remove and Clear (20 pts)
 ### Remove
-* The remove function takes in 1 paramter: string key
+* The remove function takes in 1 parameter: string key
 * Return true if key is found and removed, false otherwise
 * Use the hash function to find which bucket to look into, then iterate through that bucket's linked list to find the node with the given key
 * If the node isn't found, return false